 - No scheduling required — eliminates the back-and-forth of finding mutual availability.

-- Faster screening — review a 5-minute recording instead of spending 30 minutes on a live call.
+- Faster screening — review a short recording instead of spending 30 minutes on a live call.

 - Consistent evaluation — every candidate answers the same questions in the same format.